 The AKC does recognize Silver Labradors, as long as they’re the product of two AKC-registered Labs.
 However, they’re typically listed as being a “non-recognized” color (they may also be registered as chocolate).

 Silver Labrador retrievers typically make excellent family pets, as long as you don’t force them to spend long periods of time alone.
 They also require plenty of exercise and stimulation, or they may become bored, which can lead to destructive behaviors.

 READ MORE: 11 Best Large Dog Breeds for Families

 In general, Labrador retrievers are great family dogs.
 They are smart, affectionate and friendly, and they usually get along well with children and other pets.
-And all of these characteristics apply to Labs of all colors – including silver.
+And all of these characteristics apply to Labs of all coat colors – including silver.